Jbleezy/BO2-Reimagined/README.md

 * Lethal grenade hint string no longer displays "ammo" after purchasing

 ## Mystery Box
-* Players will get every weapon they can before getting duplicates
+* Players get every weapon they can before getting duplicates
+* Players only see weapons rising up that they can currently obtain
 * Decreased weapon pickup time from 12 seconds to 9 seconds
 * Moves to new location instantly
 * Special sound no longer plays when obtaining the Ray Gun